Ricci de Turck flow on singular manifolds: Mapping properties of the Lichnerowicz heat operator

 for some uniform constant $C>0$ and bounded function $G''$ on $\mathscr{M}^2_h$.
 Estimating similarly for $J_2$ leads to a singular $\eta^{-1}$ behaviour at td, due to derivatives of the form $\eta^{-1} \partial_S, \eta^{-1}\partial_U$ and $\eta^{-1}\partial_Z$.
 Due to the fact that $J_2$ is comprised of the heat kernel integrated against $\w(t, x, y, z)$ which does not depend on $(S, U, Z)$, we obtain after integrating by parts for some bounded function $G''$ on $\mathscr{M}^2_h$ (assume e.g. $X=\eta^{-2}\partial_Z^2$)

 \end{proof}

 We conclude the section with stating the mapping properties for the Laplace Beltrami operator $\Delta$ acting on smooth functions over $M$.
 We identify $\Delta$ with its Friedrichs self-adjoint extension.
-Under stronger assumptions other than admissibility of the edge metric, mapping properties of the heat operator have been established in the joint work of the first author with Bahuaud \cite[Theorem 3.2]{BV}.
+Under stronger assumptions other than admissibility of the edge metric, mapping properties of the heat operator have been established in our joint work with Bahuaud \cite[Theorem 3.2]{BV}.
 Here, following the arguments of the previous Theorem \ref{main-est1} one easily proves the following result.

 \begin{thm} Consider an edge manifold $(M,g)$ with an admissible edge metric $g$ satisfying tangential stability as in Definition \ref{assump-spectrum}.
 Consider the index set at the right and left face of the heat kernel lifted to $\mathscr{M}^2_h$, with the minimal element $\mu_1> 0$.
 Fix any $\gamma \in (1-\dim F, \mu_1)$.
 Then for $\A \in (0,1)\cap (0,\mu_1-\gamma)$ the heat operator $e^{-t\Delta}$ for the Friedrichs self-adjoint extension of the Laplace Beltrami operator $\Delta$ defines a bounded mapping